Compact Neural Network Algorithm for Electrocardiogram Classification: Acknowledgments

 \section{Acknowledgments}

-M.A.Q.-J. thankfully acknowledges financial support by CONAHCyT under the Project CF-2023-I-1496 and by DGAPA-UNAM under the Project UNAM-PAPIIT IA103325.
+M.A.Q.-J. thankfully acknowledges financial support by SECIHTI/CONAHCyT under the Project CF-2023-I-1496 and by DGAPA-UNAM under the Project UNAM-PAPIIT IA103325.
 A.B.U. thankfully acknowledges financial support by DGAPA-UNAM under the project UNAM-PAPIIT IN103521.
+C.M.F.A and A.K.S.R.R. thankfully acknowledges financial support by SECIHTI/CONAHCyT for posdoctoral grant.